PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 Any deprecation warnings in your code should be addressed, as they will become errors in PHP 8.0.
 Working through deprecations in PHP 7.4 makes your eventual upgrade to PHP 8.0 significantly smoother.

-PHP 7.4 receives security updates until late 2022, making it a stable choice for many applications.
+PHP 7.4 receives security updates until late 2022, making it a stable choice for maintaining legacy applications.
 However, PHP 8.0 brought substantial changes including attributes, enums, named arguments, and readonly properties.
 If you are starting a new project, PHP 8.0 or later is worth considering for access to these modern features.

 For existing applications running on earlier PHP versions, PHP 7.4 represents a safe intermediate step.
 It offers performance improvements and new syntax features without the breaking changes that PHP 8.0 introduced.
 Upgrading through PHP 7.4 first lets you address deprecations gradually before facing the larger changes in PHP 8.0.